Yelzaw/professional-readme-generator/readme-sample/(sample)README.md

    To run the test, run the following command <br>

-   npm test
+   yy

    ## Questions

-   If you have any questions about the repo, please open an issue or contact me directly at [yelzawaung@gmail.com].
-You can find my works at [yelzaw](https://github.com/yelzaw).
+   If you have any questions about the repo, please open an issue or contact me directly at [yy].
+You can find my works at [yy](https://github.com/yy).